5 Fabulous Finger Lakes Activities With Kids

 It seemed we needed a trip to Finger Lakes Wine Country*, which offers miles and miles of green countryside around 11 long, finger shaped lakes in western Upstate New York.
 Its main towns include Ithaca, Elmira, Watkins Glen and Corning.
 Seneca Lake, among the deepest lakes in the US, offers 70 square miles of serene natural beauty.

-The kids declared the weekend a success and the parents felt suitably refreshed, full of wine and virtue after getting our city kids out of the city; it was a truly lovely family break.
+The kids declared this summer weekend away a success and the parents felt suitably refreshed, full of wine and virtue after getting our city kids out of the city; it was a truly lovely family break.

 Corning Museum of Glass: Fabulous in every way